Valerio-Ernesto/Plan_de_lectura_3/Listado.md

 2.  _Geometry Euclid and Beyond_ by Robin Hartshorne
 3.  _Projective Geometry_ by Coxeter
 4.  _Affine and Projective Geometry_ by Bennet
+5.  _Analytic Projective Geometry_ by John Bamberg & Tim Penttila
-5.  _Projective Geometry_ by Samuel Pierre
+6.  _Projective Geometry_ by Samuel Pierre

 **Lógica matemática**